 CAQs to our children’s dentist: What can you do for a toothache for a child?

-CAQs to our children’s dentist: What is the best home remedies for a child’s toothache?
+CAQs to our children’s dentist: What are good home remedies for a child’s toothache?

-Our children’s dentist answers: Giving the child anti-inflammatories like children’s motrin, placing an ice pack on the skin for a few minutes, rinsing with warm salt water or chewing a clove can temporarily reduce the severity of symptoms, but if a child has a toothache, they should see a dentist as soon as possible.
+Our children’s dentist answers: Giving the child anti-inflammatories like children’s Motrin, placing an ice pack on the skin for a few minutes, rinsing with warm salt water or chewing a clove can temporarily reduce the severity of symptoms, but if a child has a toothache, they should see a dentist in Lincoln, NE as soon as possible.

 CAQs to our children’s dentist: My Child Has a Toothache.
 What Should I Do?

 Our children’s dentist answers: Generally, small cavities do not hurt.
-It is likely that your child has a more extensive cavity involving the nerve if they are complaining of pain.
+It is likely that your child has a more extensive cavity involving the nerve if they are complaining of discomfort.
 When bacteria enters a tooth, it can cause infection and become life-threatening for patients who have compromised immune systems or developing immune systems like young children.
-It is important to call your dentist right away if your child is complaining of a toothache or not eating well due to dental pain.
-In the meantime, give them children’s motrin and apply benzocaine gel to the area for children over 2 years of age.
+It is important to call your dentist in Lincoln, NE, right away if your child is complaining of a toothache or not eating well due to dental discomfort.
+In the meantime, give them children’s Motrin and apply benzocaine gel to the area for children over 2 years of age.

 CAQs to our children’s dentist: What should I do if my child does not want to give up a pacifier?